gfroyland/SEBA/README.md

 # SEBA
-Sparse EigenBasis Approximation -- A MATLAB package for finding a sparse basis for the span of an input collection of vectors.
+Sparse EigenBasis Approximation -- Code for finding a sparse basis for the span of an input collection of vectors.

 # Usage